shoelace-style/shoelace/docs/components/icon.md

 ### Ionicons

-The following example registers the <a href="https://ionicons.com/" rel="noopener" target="_blank">Ionicons</a> library using the jsDelivr CDN.
+This example registers the [Ionicons](https://ionicons.com/) library using the jsDelivr CDN.
+The registration function maps the name of the icon to its location on the CDN.
+This library also requires some SVG mutations due to the way it uses a stylesheet that we're not importing.

 ```html preview
 <div class="icon-custom-ionicons" style="font-size: 24px;">